rickmurdock/notes/BackEnd/BackEndFundamentalsEncyclopedia.md

 Use appropriate HTTP verb for the action being performed:

-GET: Gets data from the server
+* `GET`: Gets data from the server

-POST: Sends data to the server
+* `POST`: Sends data to the server

-PUT: Update data on a server; overwrites a resource with a complete new body
+* `PUT`: Update data on a server; overwrites a resource with a complete new body

-PATCH: Update data on a server; applies partial modifications to a resource
+* `PATCH`: Update data on a server; applies partial modifications to a resource

-DELETE: Deletes data from the server
+* `DELETE`: Deletes data from the server

 ## Terminology

-HTTP verbs also known as HTTP request methods.
+* **HTTP verbs** also known as HTTP request methods.
 Verbs used by an application to indicate the desired action to be performed for a given resource.

-Examples
+## Examples

 Use nouns for resources (route names)

-GET /items - Retrieves a list of items
+* `GET /items` - Retrieves a list of items

-GET /items/7 - Retrieves a specific item
+* `GET /items/7` - Retrieves a specific item

-POST /items - Creates a new item
+* `POST /items` - Creates a new item

-PUT /items/7 - Updates item #7
+* `PUT /items/7` - Updates item #7

-PATCH /items/7 - Partially updates item #7
+* `PATCH /items/7` - Partially updates item #7

-DELETE /items/7 - Deletes item #7
+* `DELETE /items/7` - Deletes item #7

-Notice the single endpoint /items has multiple functionalities based on the HTTP method.
-Also, we're using the plural /items instead of a potential /item, even for requests that only effect one model instance.
+Notice the single endpoint `/items` has multiple functionalities based on the HTTP method.
+Also, we're using the plural `/items` instead of a potential `/item`, even for requests that only effect one model instance.
 This is for consistency and makes the API easier to implement and use.

 Relations can be defined by extending a resource route in cases where the relation is commonly requested along with the resource.

-GET /items/7/relations - Retrieves list of relations for item #7 GET /items/7/relations/3 - Retrieves relation #3 for item #7
+* `GET /items/7/relations` - Retrieves list of relations for item #7

+* `GET /items/7/relations/3` - Retrieves relation #3 for item #7

-POST /items/7/relations - Creates a new relation in item #7 PUT /items/7/relations/3 - Updates relation #3 for item #7
+* `POST /items/7/relations` - Creates a new relation in item #7

+* `PUT /items/7/relations/3` - Updates relation #3 for item #7

-PATCH /items/7/relations/3 - Partially updates relation #3 for item #7
+* `PATCH /items/7/relations/3` - Partially updates relation #3 for item #7

-DELETE /items/7/relations/3 - Deletes relation #3 for item #7
+* `DELETE /items/7/relations/3` - Deletes relation #3 for item #7

-Furthermore, if the id of a relation is unique among other relations it is possible to eliminate the use of /items in the routes used to update or delete an existing relation.
+Furthermore, `if` the id of a relation is unique among other relations it is possible to eliminate the use of `/items` in the routes used to update or delete an existing relation.

-PUT /relations/3 - Updates relation #3 for item #7
+* `PUT /relations/3` - Updates relation #3 for item #7

-PATCH /relations/3 - Partially updates relation #3 for item #7
+* `PATCH /relations/3` - Partially updates relation #3 for item #7

-DELETE /relations/3 - Deletes relation #3 for item #7
+* `DELETE /relations/3` - Deletes relation #3 for item #7

 ---